JanWilczek/wolf-sound-blog/_posts/synthesis/2022-06-26-sine-saw-square-triangle-pulse-basic-waveforms-in-synthesis.md

 $$s(t) = 4 | ft - \lfloor ft + \frac{1}{2} \rfloor | - 1, \quad ({% increment equationId20220626  %})$$

+where $f$ is the triangle's frequency in Hz and $t$ is time in seconds.

 A triangle wave at 220 Hz sounds like this:

 {% include embed-audio.html src="/assets/wav/posts/synthesis/2022-06-26-sine-saw-square-triangle-basic-waveforms-in-synthesis/triangle_example.flac" %}